Victor5200/vn-java-exercise/README.md

 ## Exercise Two:

-Use Postman and create a post call to `http://localhost:8080/country`
+Use Postman and create a post call to `http://localhost:8080/country` use the json bellow

 ```
 [